TheMoirs/BTM/replit.md

 ## Key Features

-### Data Import
+### Team Management
+- **Team Registration**: Manual team registration via form with automatic capitalization of team and captain names (first letter of each word)
-- **Teams CSV Import**: Upload CSV files containing team and captain information (name, captain name, phone, email).
-Automatically capitalizes first letter of each word in team names and captain names.
+- **Teams CSV Import**: Upload CSV files containing team and captain information (name, captainName, captainPhone, captainEmail).
+Features:
+  - Automatically capitalizes first letter of each word in team and captain names
+  - **Upsert behavior**: Updates existing teams by name match (case-insensitive) or creates new ones
+  - Per-row error handling with aggregate success/failure reporting
+- **Clear All Teams**: Bulk delete all teams and their associated matches with confirmation dialog

+### Match Management
-- **Matches CSV Import**: Upload CSV files to bulk-create matches.
-Automatically allocates teams sequentially from the teams table (team 1 vs team 2, team 3 vs team 4, wrapping around as needed).
-All imported matches are set to "initial" stage with no scheduled dates.
+- **Generate Matches**: Automatically creates matches from the teams table using modular arithmetic pairing algorithm (team1Index = i*2 % length, team2Index = (i*2+1) % length).
+All generated matches default to "initial" stage with "scheduled" status
+- **Manual Match Creation**: Create individual matches via form by selecting teams and tournament stage
+- **Clear All Matches**: Bulk delete all matches with confirmation dialog

 ## User Preferences